The MoT Files: FAQs

 Haven't these results been released somewhere else before?

 Not in this format.
-However, following a long battle with VOSA to release the figures under the Freedom of Information Act, the BBC was given very limited data on MoT pass and failure rates back in January 2010 (you can see the spreadsheet here).
+However, following a long battle with VOSA to release the figures under the Freedom of Information Act, the BBC was given very limited data on MoT pass and failure rates back in January 2010.
 It didn't include detailed reasons for failure and wasn't up-to-date.
 What we have done is different, we have worked from source data and seen the actual MoTs (in electronic format).
 The full story on the MoT data being made available to the public is here.

 Do these statistics include tests from Northern Ireland?